 We can offer you free legal advice about making a car accident claim.
 Contact us today to speak to a claims advisor, or read on for more information.

-If you have been injured in a car accident, you may be eligible to claim compensation for your injuries.
+If you have suffered physical or psychological injuries, such as anxiety after a car crash, you may be able to claim compensation for them.
 In order to claim compensation, the accident that resulted in your injuries needs to have been caused by another driver neglecting their duty of care to you.

 You can use the table below to estimate approximately how much your compensation claim could be worth.
 The compensation amounts included in this table are based on guidelines by the Judicial College.
 Please note, the amount of compensation you may receive can vary depending on the severity of your injuries and how your quality of life has been affected.
 There has been a recent change in cases involving passengers and drivers in road traffic accidents.
 How much can be claimed for whiplash-type injuries has been revised.
 Please see this link for more details.